Holistic approach to gut health

 Why is gut health more than just digestion?

-Intestinal health is often reduced to the digestion of food, but it encompasses much more than the mere absorption and excretion of nutrients.
+Intestinal health is often reduced to the digestion of food, but it encompasses much more than the mere intake and excretion of nutrients.
 The intestine is a complex functional system closely connected with immune defense, metabolism, the nervous system, and the body's internal balance.

 How do the small intestine, large intestine, and rectum work together?